 “I sleep late, fish a little, play with my children, take siestas with my wife, stroll the village each evening, sip wine, and play guitar with my amigos,” the fisherman replied.
 “I live a full life, señor.”

-The American scoffed.
-“I am a Wharton MBA and could help you.
+The businessman scoffed.
+“I have a Harvard MBA and could help you.
 You should spend more time fishing and with the proceeds buy a bigger boat.
 From there you would employ a crew, get bigger, and one day buy a fleet.
 Instead of selling your catch to middlemen, you would sell directly to the processor and then open your own cannery.
-To further expand, you would move to a large port city and eventually control the entire operation—product, processing, and distribution.”
+To further expand, you could move to a large port city and eventually control the entire fishing supply chain.”

-“How long will this all take?” the fisherman asked.
+“How long will this take?” the fisherman asked.

 “Fifteen to 20 years.”